nftang/Lead_cutout/Privacy Policy.md

 The App does not integrate advertising networks, analytics services, social plugins, in-app purchase or external data processors.

 Changes to This Policy
 We may update this policy for accuracy or compliance.
-The “Last Updated” date will be revised accordingly.
+The “Last Updated” date and version number will be revised accordingly.
 Material changes (e.g., introducing data collection) will be disclosed before they take effect.

 Policy URL
 https://github.com/nftang/Lead_cutout/blob/main/Privacy%20Policy.md